beakbahama/log/docs/stress-recovery.md

 Reactivating the full Stress Response System is therefore not just an act of healing the trauma our complex minds have accumulated.
 It is a shift from a biology of survival to one of creation.
 This is the reawakening of a **growth-phase biology**—a physiological state optimized for the very things that make us most human: the deep, recursive thought required for creativity, the profound empathetic connection required for true cooperation, and the liberated cognitive bandwidth that is the foundation for genius.
 The goal is not merely to return to the baseline of an animal at rest, but to access the full potential of a human in creation.

+### Fear: The Primary Lock State
+Fear is the central lock state of the Stress Response System.
+Not only acute fear of immediate danger, but chronic fear: fear without completion, fear without relief, fear converted into posture, vigilance, and armor.
+In this framework, anger is often not the root state, but a secondary strategy layered over unresolved fear.

+This helps explain why the body can remain locked long after the original danger has passed.
+When fear is repeatedly activated but never fully discharged, it becomes structural.
+It is held in the muscles, fascia, posture, breath, and expectations of the organism.
+The system no longer responds only to real threats; it begins to anticipate them.

+Restoration therefore depends not merely on suppressing fear, but on giving it a path to complete.
+The body must be brought into conditions where the signal of danger can finally stand down, allowing the locked system to release rather than endlessly brace.

 ### The Reset Switch: The "Pop" and Full-Body Release
 A key component for exiting the sympathetic state is a major focal point of tension on the head that acts as a primary release valve.
 While discovered through direct human experience, it is reasonable to infer that such an efficient mechanism for discharging systemic stress would be beneficial and likely present in other animals, though further investigation is needed.